Dissertation projects for the MSc by Research in Astronomy and Astrophysics

 L-BASS is a Manchester project designed to test whether or not this claim of an unexplained background emission is really true.
 L-BASS will produce a very accurately calibrated map of the sky at a frequency around 1.4 GHz (in the L-Band) and as well as confronting the ARCADE-2 controversy our map will have impact on the astrophysics of the Milky Way.

 The mapping will be done using two 3m-long horn antennas at Jodrell Bank.
-The whole receiving system will be deployed in June 2021; by September 2021 we will be collecting science data.
+The whole receiving system was deployed in January 2022; by September 2022 we will be collecting science data.
 The first part of the project will involve contributing to the observing, data collection and particularly the quality control of the time-stream data.

 The second part of the project will involve applying corrections for temperature effects and then converting the data into a map of the relative brightness of the northern sky.
 In parallel work the L-BASS team will be developing an absolute calibration system based on a cryogenically-cooled reference resistor.
 By the end of the project we expect to be able to apply the absolute calibration to the map of the sky.